jkua/mediaCatalog/README.md

 3. `cloudObjectPrefix`: The prefix (psuedo-directory) that will be appended to each cloud object name.
 The default is `file`, but this can be whatever you want

+You will also need to [set up the Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) for the Google API Client.

 ### Storage classes and Lifecycle policy
 Currently the tool does not manage [storage classes](https://cloud.google.com/storage/docs/storage-classes).